nginxinc/nginx-wiki/source/start/topics/tutorials/solaris_11.rst

 ========================

-Please see :doc:`solaris_10_u5` for a detailed walkthrough, this is the bare essentials for installing nginx on Solaris
+Please see :doc:`solaris_10_u5` for a detailed walkthrough, this is the bare essentials for installing NGINX on Solaris
 11. Solaris 11 has much improved versions of PCRE and OpenSSL so it's not required to install them manually.